blackflux/robo-config/README.md

 Variables used in your snippets can be escaped as `$\{escapedVar}`.
 This is converted into `${escapedVar}` before the snippet is applied.
 Handy when configuration files need to contain variables of the same format.

+#### File Guessing

+In almost all cases you don't need to and should not specify the file extension of a task/file you're using.
+It will automatically be picked up.